MingBit/PySCNet/README.md

 ![Overview](https://github.com/MingBit/PySCNet/blob/master/images/Overview.png)

-# :tada: :confetti_ball: Create your own GRNs!!!
+# :tada: :confetti_ball: Create your own GRNs
 [Shinyapp](https://github.com/MingBit/PySCNet/blob/master/images/ShinyApp.gif) is available now for creating your own GRNs.
 Once the cells are grouped into several clusters and linkage tables are generated for each/all clusters, you can export the results as pickle object and uplaod onto Shinyapp.
 Cell attributes, Gene attributes and Network attributes are illustrated here.